Actio iniuriarum: Conduct

 The delictual conduct required for a successful application of the action comes usually in the form of statements or positive conduct.
-Seldom is it an omission.
+Rarely is it an omission.

 Causation

 Causation is normally not an issue in respect of the actio iniuriarum, but it may become one in some instances, as in deprivation-of-liberty cases.

 Wrongfulness

 Conduct will be wrongful in terms of this action if it is objectively unreasonable and without lawful justification: "Having a valid defence means that the conduct is justified and the behaviour is not wrongful or unlawful."

 Fault

 There must be fault in the form of intention, although this is controversial, as some in South Africa contend that the action has developed in the last century to include some instances, such as those involving deprivation of liberty, where liability is strict, and others such as defamation involving the media, where liability is negligence-based.